remy/nodemon/README.md

 ## Design principles

-- Less flags is better
+- Fewer flags is better
 - Works across all platforms
-- Less features
+- Fewer features
 - Let individuals build on top of nodemon
 - Offer all CLI functionality as an API
 - Contributions must have and pass tests